 Now, so right now, you’ll see people, that are doing e-mail marketing, internet marketing and they’re trying to not get you to a webinar, not get you to a telephone they’re trying to get you to a live telecast.
 You’ve been seeing it for the last couple years and where it’s really live and you’re answering questions live and there’s Q and A live chat.
 You’re watching them do this show and you’re asking them questions on the chat and they’re answering it live.
 I mean this is the next evolution.
 Some people in the next five years still won’t be doing it, in the next eight years still won’t be doing it.
 For me I’m just following these principles with this and everything I do.
 I see a new trend that’s not like a flashy object but that has sustainability.
 You think about live cast and what is it?
 It’s a form of what you can think about as web-casting or like a webinar or a teleseminar, but now instead of doing a webinar you’re doing a live show.
 You’re producing live quality shows.
 Taking what’s happening right now on TV and putting it live on the web.
 It’s an amazing thing, but like I said, it takes time to learn and that’s specialized knowledge.
 That’s what I’m out here to get.

 Any time I see something that’s going to sustain itself, I want to go learn it.
 If I don’t want to learn it myself, I get somebody else, get someone on my team to learn it.
-We have a principle, if you want to be successful and there’s something that has to be done, either you have to do it or somebody else has to do it, but it cannot not be done.
+We have a principle, if you want to be successful and there’s something that has to be done, either you have to do it or somebody else has to do it, but it can not be done.
 If I don’t want to do it, then I have to pay someone on my team have them go do it.
-If I don’t want them to do it then I have to do it, but it cannot not be done.
+If I don’t want them to do it then I have to do it, but it can not be done.

 Yup.
 Yup.
 This last strategy you were mentioning of a live cast, for our listeners, just to differentiate this from just a regular webinar, this is an opportunity for folks to do a live show, or series of shows, almost like a telethon right?
-You have the opportunity to deliver lots of great content, in a telethon sort of environment instead of just, sign up for my 60 minute webinar and so forth.
-Always new technologies, new opportunities, new innovations and staying on top of that and building that specialized knowledge base is really critical.
+You have the opportunity to deliver lots of great content, in a telethon sort of environment instead of just, sign up for my 60-minute webinar, and so forth.
+Always new technologies, new opportunities, new innovations, and staying on top of that and building that specialized knowledge base is really critical.
 We’ve I think been drinking from a fire hose here for the last 50 minutes.
 I want to wrap up with one final question, one final take away for our listeners.
 If there is one thing that people must do, our listeners must do to take their marketing, their business to the next level, what would it be?
 Is there something that they could implement like next week?
 It’s not an onerous sort of thing but definitely very doable.
-What would that be.
+What would that be?

 Go into your list.
 Start segmenting your list based upon the list interest and then market it to those sub-niched lists, specifically for those interests.
 If you don’t have products that are boiled down for those interests, create the products and speak to – like if you come to a website and you’re interested in video sales and they’re trying to talk to you about opt-in boxes or product launches or anything other than video sales, it may lose your interests.
 People want to hear about and learn about, and get better at what they are interested in.